 Overtime Calculation and the 40-Hour Rule

-Federal overtime rules under the FLSA require that employees covered by the Act receive overtime pay for all hours worked beyond 40 in a single workweek at a rate of at least 1.5 times their regular rate of pay.
-It is critical to note that overtime is calculated on actual hours worked, unpaid lunch breaks are excluded from this count.
+The FLSA requires overtime pay for all hours worked beyond 40 in a single workweek at a rate of at least 1.5 times the regular rate of pay.
+Overtime is calculated on actual hours worked, unpaid lunch breaks are excluded from this count.

-Some states have additional overtime rules.
-California, for instance, mandates daily overtime (time-and-a-half) for hours worked beyond 8 in a single day, and double time for hours beyond 12 in one day.
+California mandates daily overtime (time-and-a-half) for hours worked beyond 8 in a single day, and double time beyond 12 hours.
 Always verify your state’s specific regulations.

 State-by-State Meal Break Requirements (USA)